Moroccan Mint Teacomments (12) March 30th, 2012

 1/4 to 1/2 cup sugar

 To prepare the traditional Moroccan tea, keep the following essentials in mind.
-The tea should be green, with a mild flavor.
-The mint must be fresh (absolutely not dried), and it must be spearmint (Mentha spicata).
+The tea must be green, with a mild flavor.
+The mint must be fresh (absolutely not dried), and it must be spearmint.
 The tea is traditionally very sweet; there is always sugar in the bottom of the glasses in Morocco.
 The tea should be served in small glasses with several fresh mint sprigs in each glass.
-This recipe is excerpted from Herbs in the Kitchen by Susan Belsinger and Carolyn Dille, Interweave Press, 1992.
+This recipe is excerpted from Herbs in the Kitchen by Carolyn Dille and Susan Belsinger, Interweave Press, 1992.

 Rinse a teapot with boiling water and pour the water out.
 Add the green tea and enough spearmint to loosely fill the pot about three-quarters full.
 Add at least 1/4 cup sugar and fill the pot with boiling water.
 Steep for 5 minutes.
 Add 2 or 3 mint sprigs to each glass and pour the tea.